 We also like that Aura offers features to ensure a safe gaming environment for your child.
 It provides 24/7 monitoring for in-game voice and texts and it provides alerts for cyberbullying and predators online.

 Qustodio’s Complete plan offers a few standout features that make monitoring your children’s activity a little easier.
 You can set up alerts to help keep parents informed in real time about what their kids are doing online.
 Some alerts include web activity, blocked websites, app downloads, and saved places.
-Qustodio offers a robust dashboard so that parents can easily access information.
+Qustodio provides a comprehensive dashboard that allows parents to easily access information.

-Qustodio also provides location tracking so parents can always know where their children are — as long as they have their devices with them.
+Qustodio also provides location tracking, so parents can always know where their children are — as long as the children have their devices with them.
 You can also receive alerts when your child’s device arrives or leaves locations of your choosing, to help better monitor their location.

 If you’re looking to monitor text messages and calls from your child’s device, you can do so with Qustodio.
 However, there are a few hoops to jump through if you want to monitor texts on an iOS device.
 You’ll just need to set it up on a Mac computer to get started.